Account settings and security

 *April 10th, 2023*

-This week we migrated from [Cloudflare](https://www.cloudflare.com/) to [Bunny.net](https://bunny.net/).
-Bunny is a reliable content delivery platform with lightning-fast performances, making our platform even faster than before.
+Phare migrated from [Cloudflare](https://www.cloudflare.com/) to [Bunny.net](https://bunny.net/).
+Bunny is a reliable content delivery platform with lightning-fast performance, making the platform even faster than before.

-But speed is not the only reason we spent a few days to migrate our service.
+Speed is not the only reason for the migration.
 Bunny is a European Union company, based in Slovenia.

-This migration is part of our effort to rely as much as possible on European provider and ensure maximum privacy to our users.
+This migration is part of Phare's effort to rely as much as possible on European providers and ensure maximum privacy for users.

 ## Billing overage management